 Corruption in politics is not something people find surprising.
 Indeed corruption is as old as political representation itself.
 When I took my place in parliament I nominated some straightforward legislative amendments that would reduce corruption at a council and a state level.
 However at the time, the new government was more interested with perception and maintaining special relationships than considering such reforms.
-I am not suggesting illegality by Government MPs.
-However in terms of existing public sector corruption there was a distinct lack of appetite to ‘root it out’.
-I should not have been suprised.
-As Henry Kissinger once said, “Corrupt politicians make the other ten percent look bad.
+In terms of existing public sector corruption there was a distinct lack of appetite to ‘root it out’.

-The last thing I wanted was to be accused of was pushing conspiracy theories, so it was important I had strong intellectual grounding.
+The last thing I wanted to be accused of was pushing conspiracy theories in Queensland politics.
+It was important I had strong intellectual grounding.
 To this end I met with academic Dr Timothy Prenzler from the University of the Sunshine Coast, an international authority on corruption prevention.

 Prenzler believed the number of unresolved allegations and suspicions had reached a point where the only way to clear the air was through an Assessment of Reform in Post-Fitzgerald Queensland and new laws to fix the problem for the future.

 “Ordinary citizens with a genuine complaint, and government insiders with evidence of unethical conduct, feel they have nowhere to go,” he said.